Nimolty/SGTAPose/README.md

 ```

 # Training Dataset
+We have a big dataset which involves two parts: franka_data_1020 and

 # Training Code
 Here we offer the training code in parallel settings.
 Before you start training, you need to change some paths regarding dataset in the sgtapose/scripts/train_scripts.